maniaclab/maniaclab.github.io/_projects/vc3.md

 categories: [projects]
 author: Jeremy Van
 icon: /assets/projects/vc3-logo.png
-image: /assets/img/slideshow/atlas.jpg
+image: /assets/projects/vc3-illustration.png
-excerpt: Virtual Clusters for Community Computation
+excerpt: The virtual clusters for community computation (VC3) project aims to make research computing facilities more accessible to use by the broader user communities.
 ---

 ## The Cluster Re-Imagined